 The interior of the bar consisted of a Mahogany horse shoe bar with a gantry containing six large barrels, and six little snugs each containing its own table and six chairs.

 In 1899, the licence was yet again transferred to a Mrs Margaret O'Kane McLaughlin she resided at 92 Queens Drive, Crosshill.
 Mrs McLaughlin changed the name above the door of this old howff to "McLaughlins,” she also owned the Old Eagle Inn, Howard Street.

 The name above the doorway of this old establishment has changed with the times...
-"Clutha Vaults" "McLaughlin's" "Popinjay Bar" "The Weeman's" "The Merchant.”
+"Clutha Vaults" "McLaughlin's" "Popinjay Bar" "The Weemann's" "The Merchant.”

 The rent for the premises in 1899 was £180.00 per annum and a gill of 10 year old Scotch whisky was 10d, 1920 a gill of whisky was 1/8 and rum 2/1, 1929 a pint of draught beer was 6d, 1976 a pint of lager was 30p, heavy 28p and a quarter gill of whisky was 33p.

-When the pub was called the Merchant, the last licensee before it closed down was Patrick Hugh (Pat), the pub lay empty for a couple of years before Brendan McLaughlin took it over.
+When the pub was called the Merchant, the last licensee before it closed down was Patrick (Pat) Hughes, Patrick was only 5 foot 2 inches tall and was nicknamed the weeman.
+Mr Hughes called this public house the Weemann's, as there was already a Weeman's on ther Gallowgate so he added the extra "N" so there was no confusion.
+The pub lay empty for a couple of years before Brendan McLaughlin took it over.